hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

     * `authDelegator` - Values that configure the Cluster Role Binding attached to the Vault service account.

         - `enabled` (`boolean: true`) - When set to `true`, a Cluster Role Binding will be bound to the Vault service account.
 This Cluster Role Binding has the necessary privileges for Vault to use the [Kubernetes Auth Method](/docs/auth/kubernetes.html).

+    * `readinessProbe` - Values that configure the readiness probe for the Vault pods.

+        - `enabled` (`boolean: true`) - When set to `true`, a readiness probe will be applied to the Vault pods.

+        - `path` (`string: ""`) - When set to a value, enables HTTP/HTTPS probes instead of using the default `exec` probe.
+The http/https scheme is controled by the `tlsDisable` value.

+    ```yaml
+     readinessProbe:
+       enabled: true
+       path: /v1/sys/health?standbyok=true
+    ```

+    * `livelinessProbes` - Values that configure the liveliness probe for the Vault pods.

+        - `enabled` (`boolean: false`) - When set to `true`, a liveliness probe will be applied to the Vault pods.

+        - `path` (`string: "/v1/sys/health?standbyok=true"`) - When set to a value, enables HTTP/HTTPS probes instead of using the default `exec` probe.
+The http/https scheme is controled by the `tlsDisable` value.

+        - `initialDelaySeconds` (`int: 60`) - Sets the initial delay of the liveliness probe when the container starts.
+    ```yaml
+     livelinessProbe:
+       enabled: true
+       path: /v1/sys/health?standbyok=true
+       initialDelaySeconds: 60
+    ```

+    * `extraContainers` - The extra containers to be applied to the Vault server pods.

+    ```yaml
+     extraContainers:
+       - name: mycontainer
+         image: "app:0.0.0"
+         env:
+           ...
+    ```

+    ```yaml
+    # Extra Environment Variables are defined as key/value strings.
+     extraEnvironmentVars:
+       GOOGLE_REGION: global
+       GOOGLE_PROJECT: myproject
+       GOOGLE_APPLICATION_CREDENTIALS: /vault/userconfig/myproject/myproject-creds.json
+    ```

     * `extraEnvironmentVars` - The extra environment variables to be applied to the Vault server.
 This should be a multi-line key/value string.